-As at December 31, 2018, all payments have been made and the Company owns these concessions outright subject to a 1% NSR.
+As at December 31, 2019, all payments have been made and the Company owns these concessions subject to a 1% NSR.
+As part of the Carrizal Mining LOI discussed in note 9b above, the Company granted Carrizal Mining the right to earn a 20% working interest in the Zacatecas Properties.